jdoleary/Spellmasons/docs/old/TasksLongTerm.md

     - Or if you cast cards out of order like Dicard without a card after it
 - Swap still seems to be broken with chain
 - Fixed i think:
-    - Bug: Stuck on AI turn after archers killed resurrected grunt
+    - Bug: Stuck on AI turn after archers killed resurrected golem
 - Maybe I want this??
 Bug: Chain targets dead units
 - Every unit should always be trying to get in position to do damage
 - Swap should only swap with targets, it shouldn't allow arbitrary teleportation